Overview

 Spoofing

-Spoofing involves entering orders you do not intend to be executed before the markets open to try and change the opening price to your advantage.
+Spoofing involves entering orders you don't intend to execute before the markets open to try and change the opening price to your advantage.

 What happens if I participate in inappropriate trading activity in my account?